 - 1. Manoeuvre not performed in a constant vertical plane that is parallel with the judges' line. - 2.
-Loops are not circular. - 3.
-Loops are not the same size. - 4.
-Half rolls are not centred on the judges' position. - 5.
-45° descent paths not achieved. - 6.
-Model aircraft does not exit manoeuvre at same height as entry. - 7.
-Model aircraft does not resume straight and level flight on same track as entry. - 8.
-Inappropriate use of throttle. - 9.
-Size and speed of loops not in manner of prototype. - 10.
+Loop not circular. - 3.
+Half roll not centred on the judges' position. - 4.
+45° descent path not achieved. - 5.
+Model aircraft does not exit manoeuvre at same height as entry. - 6.
+Model aircraft does not resume straight and level flight on same track as entry. - 7.
+Inappropriate use of throttle. - 8.
+Size and speed of manoeuvre not in manner of prototype. - 9.
 Too far away/too close/too high/too low.